Skip to content

 United States

-AP reported on Wednesday, citing sources familiar with the matter, that a preliminary US military investigation found outdated intelligence likely caused the strike on the Shajareh Tayyebeh girls' school in Minab.
+AP sources reported that a preliminary US military investigation found outdated intelligence likely caused the strike on the Shajareh Tayyebeh girls' school in Minab.
 The intended target was a nearby naval facility.
 The school was hit because targeting data did not reflect current ground conditions.
 Between 165 and 180 people were killed — mostly primary school girls, along with teachers and parents.
+The investigation is preliminary; neither findings nor accountability measures have been made public.

 Sources:AP·CBS News